Unwelcome (film)

-Unwelcome is a 2023 folk horror film directed by Jon Wright, co-written by Wright and Mark Stay.
+Unwelcome is a 2023 British folk horror film directed by Jon Wright, co-written by Wright and Mark Stay.
 The film stars Hannah John-Kamen, Douglas Booth, Jamie-Lee O'Donnell, Colm Meaney and Kristian Nairn.

 Unwelcome was released in Ireland and the United Kingdom on 27 January 2023, by Warner Bros.
 Pictures.

 Plot

 Young couple Jamie and Maya live together in London.
 After learning that Maya is pregnant, Jamie celebrates with her only for them to be attacked by a gang of hoodlums.
 Maya is left unharmed.
 In the aftermath of the assault, Jamie and Maya take the opportunity to move to an idyllic new home in rural Ireland, inherited from Jamie's great-aunt Maeve after her death.

 The house requires some work, prompting them to hire the local Whelan family as builders.
 They are troubled by a warning from Niamh, an old friend of Jamie's aunt, that they should leave an offering of liver at a door of the house's back garden every night for the Red Caps that live in the forest, but accept it as a harmless superstition.

 As Jamie and Maya spend more time in the house, they are troubled to learn that Maeve lost a child herself, a daughter who disappeared when the girl was barely two years old, and the body was never found.
 Niamh tells Maya an old story that the baby was lost as part of a deal with the Red Caps to save the life of the child's father who later dies, but Maya wonders if the child was killed in a fit of post-partum depression.

 The Whelans soon prove themselves to be violent and disturbed; younger children Aisling and Killian often steal minor items from the house, and older son Eoin is often beaten by "Daddy" Whelan.
 At one point, Maya is lured into the wood by a dog, where she finds a stone shrine to the Red Caps.
 While trying to return to the house, she finds Eoin, who talks about the abuse he receives from his father, but when she offers him comfort Eoin tries to assault her, only for him to be dragged away by what Maya later identifies as the Red Caps.